singaround/songbook/songs/nancy-lee.md

   - song
 date: 2019-03-07T08:05:12.000Z
 description: >-
   This song was written in 1840 in Oxford by Frederic Weatherly, who also wrote the words to "Danny Boy". *Nancy Lee* was described by Oake Marten as a "good old tarry song".
-The version here is based on the varsion by the Lübeck Shanty Choir.
+The version here is based on the version by the Lübeck Shanty Choir.

   It is perhaps best sung in dialogue with other songs that consider the lives of the women left behind, such as [Twiddles](https://www.auntieshanty.org/songs/twiddles/) and [Sweet Mary Starbuck](https://www.auntieshanty.org/songs/sweet-mary-starbuck/).
 ---
 Of all the wives I ever saw, Yeo ho!\
 ***Yeo ho!
 Let's go!
 Yeo ho!
 Let's go!***\